 Fifty research-based literacy strategies designed for busy K-8 classroom teachersOrganized around 10 key areas for teaching and learning literacy—phonemic awareness, phonics, reading fluency, vocabulary, story comprehension, comprehension of informational text, questioning for understanding, discussion for understanding, narrative writing, and writing to learn-Promoting Literacy Development offers 50 clearly written, step-by-step strategies for developing proficient readers and writers.
 The authors also include suggestions for differentiating instruction for English language learners and for students with special needs.

-Section IX: Essential Strategies for Teaching Narrative Writing
+Essential Strategies for Teaching Narrative Writing

 Writing is a complex process that enables students to express ideas and demonstrate understanding.
 This chapter presents the research on best practices for teaching writing and explores how technology has impacted the process.